vobi-io/extension-wordbucket/README.md

 ### Development

-clone this repo and install dependecies by runnin
+clone this repo and install dependecies by running

 ```
 npm i